zuno04/imageprox/README.md

-# ImageMod - Client-Side Image Optimizer & Editor
+# ImageProx - Client-Side Image Optimizer & Editor

-ImageMod is a powerful, browser-based image optimization and editing tool.
+ImageProx is a powerful, browser-based image optimization and editing tool.
 It allows users to upload images, compress them with configurable settings, perform basic edits, and download them individually or as a batch—all directly in the browser, ensuring privacy and speed.

 ## Features

 - **Client-Side Processing:** All image manipulations happen directly in your browser.
 No data is sent to a server.
 - **Multiple Image Upload:** Upload one or more images to process.
 - **Image Compression:**
   - Reduce image file sizes significantly.
   - **Configurable Settings:** Adjust "Max Size (MB)" and "Max Width/Height (px)" to control the compression level.
 These settings are saved to LocalStorage.
 - **Download Options:**
   - Download processed images individually.
   - Download all processed images as a single ZIP file.
 - **Advanced Image Preview Modal:**
   - **Zoom:** Zoom in and out using buttons or the mouse wheel.
 Zoom level is saved to LocalStorage.
   - **View Rotation:** Rotate the image view by 90-degree increments.
   - **Image Navigation:** Navigate between multiple images in a set using "Next"/"Previous" buttons or keyboard arrow keys.
   - **Download from Preview:** Download the currently previewed image directly from the modal.
   - **Keyboard Shortcuts:**
     - `Esc`: Close the preview modal.
     - `ArrowRight`: View next image.
     - `ArrowLeft`: View previous image.
 - **Basic Image Editing (In-Preview):**
   - **Rotate Image Data:** Permanently rotate the image data by 90 degrees clockwise.
   - **Grayscale Filter:** Apply a grayscale filter to the image data.
   - **Apply Edits:** Save these edits back to the image list (for both uploaded and converted images).
 - **Theme Customization:**
   - **Light/Dark Mode:** Switch between light and dark themes.
 Theme preference is saved to LocalStorage.
 - **Responsive UI:** Designed to work effectively across various screen sizes, from mobile to desktop.
 - **User Feedback:** A "Send Feedback" link in the footer for easy communication.
 - **Persistence:** User preferences for theme, zoom level (in preview), and compression settings are saved locally using LocalStorage.